hooh-hooah/AI_Tips/docs/prepping/clothing-mesh.md

 -   **Apply Unit** → ON
 -   **Apply Transform** → ON
 -   **Bake Animation** → OFF

-if you know how to import / make your own export preset, just copy and paste this option.
+-   If you know how to import/make your export preset in the Blender, then copy and paste this option.

 ```python
 import bpy